-In addition to his litigation practice, Owen is active in the community.
+Owen is also active in the profession and the community.
+He has served on Legal Aid Ontario’s Group Applications and Test Cases Committee (2010-12).
 In 2012, the Canadian Public Health Association awarded him the National Public Health Hero Award for making a positive difference for the public’s health at the national level.
-Owen has served on Legal Aid Ontario’s Group Applications and Test Cases Committee (2010-12).
-He co-founded and was an Executive Director of the Supreme Court Advocacy Institute (2007-11), which assists counsel appearing before the Supreme Court of Canada.
+He co-founded and was an Executive Director of the Supreme Court Advocacy Institute (2006-11), which assists counsel appearing before the Supreme Court of Canada.
 In recognition of this, Owen was awarded the Meritorious Service Medal by the Governor General of Canada.
 He served three years as the Secretary to the Board of Governors of the National Judicial Institute (2012-15).
 In 2016, he was appointed to the Council of the International Commission of Jurists Canada.
 In 2017, he was appointed as a part-time member of the Health Professions Appeal and Review Board and the Health Services Appeal and Review Board.

 LL.B. – Queen’s University

 BCL – University of Oxford

 2003 – Ontario

 The Advocates’ Society